-The following are the various shoulder injury treatments provided by Dr. Shawn Hayden, a Harvard trained orthopedic surgeon at Onto Orthopedics:
+The following are some shoulder injury treatments from Dr. Shawn Hayden, a Harvard trained orthopedic surgeon at Onto Orthopedics:

 The surgeon may ask you to do easy exercises to strengthen your shoulders without injuring them.
 Here are some helpful exercises.
 Remember that you perform them at your own risk:

 Push up against the wall: Stand in front of the wall and place your palms on it at shoulder level, 2 feet apart.
 Make sure that your feet are shoulder width apart and at a comfortable distance away from the wall.
 Now, slowly do the push up and repeat it ten times.
 For best results, do this exercise two times daily.

 Shoulder strengthening: Fasten an elastic band to the door knob or handle at your place.
 Using one arm start pulling the elastic band slowly towards your body.
 Hold on to this position for a few seconds and then go back to your starting position.
 Do this exercise 5 times on each arm at a time and repeat the set twice daily.